StevenFox96/OperatorOps/README.md

 you've made it!
 Well done.

-You can now navigate to your domain and view the webapp.
+You can now navigate to your domain and view the web app.